 CONTRACT TERMS: The standard NCR rental contract permits 200 hours of use per month.
 An unlimited-use contract is available at an additional charge of 10% over the basic rental.
-A 50% Purchase option credit applies to all NCR Century Series equipment.

 Rod memory unit as used in the NCR Century computers